Storyflow Logo

 What tool handles both courses and community?

-Mighty Networks and Kajabi combine both in one tool.
-Circle is community-first with light course features.
-Skool is community-led with strong group dynamics.
-The right pick depends on which side is primary.
+Mighty Networks and Kajabi both bundle courses and community, with Mighty Networks giving the more even balance.
+Circle is community-first with lighter courses, and Skool is community-led with gamification.
+The right pick depends on whether the course or the community is your primary product.

-Does any tool combine course planning with hosting?
+Does any tool combine course design with hosting?

 What is the best course creator tool with AI?